-Information that the school retains relating to a complaint will be stored securely.
+Information that the school retains relating to a complaint will be stored securely and in line with the school's Records Management Policy.

 16. Availability

 A copy of this policy will be published on the school website in accordance with the School Information (England) (Amendment) Regulations 2016.